England

 Good eats at the Lebanese Nights restaurant in Windsor.

 We toasted the end of a successful week in England with fancy cocktails at Lebanese Nights, a highly-recommended mezze restaurant that looks more like a discoteca than a dining room.
 It was a Sunday evening, and we were sorry to hear we had just missed the bellydancers, who entertain guests on the weekends over massive hanging stacks of grilled kebab.
-The food was delicious — some of the best Lebanese I’ve ever had — and the prices were quite reasonable.
+The food was delicious and the prices, reasonable.
 The restaurant also offers electronic shisha for £15.
 We went to bed full, pored over the week’s photos, and reminisced about our favourite moments in one of the world’s most beloved cities.

 Day Seven: Saying goodbye to England

-It’s hard to leave a new country feeling like you’ve barely scratched the surface of what it has to offer, and it was difficult to leave London feeling like I hadn’t experienced the city to its fullest.
-One week, quite simply, wasn’t enough.
-I would have liked to spent more time absorbing English culture, chatting with locals, and getting their take on the colonialism and imperialism that lingers in its modern institutions.
-Do Londoners see a need for change?
+It’s hard to leave a new country feeling like you’ve barely scratched the surface of what it has to offer, and it was difficult to leave England feeling like I hadn’t even really seen London.
+I would have liked to have spent more time absorbing chatting with locals, getting their take on the colonialism and imperialism that lingers in the country’s modern institutions.
+Do they see a need for change?
 Were my views too black and white?
 Did I lack the context and historical expertise to fairly evaluate what was before me?

 Windsor Castle, Elizabeth McSheffrey, Elizabeth Around the World